for current undergraduate students

 The W. Andrew MacKay Alumni Scholarship fund provides several awards annually to undergraduate Dalhousie students who have demonstrated a significant level of involvement in and dedication to the Dalhousie community through the areas of leadership, citizenship, and/or sportsmanship.
 Award values change annually but typically range from $1,500 - $3,000.

 Students must be nominated by their appropriate Department Head (under which their major falls), Dean or Director of their school.
 Each Department, College, and School is able to nominate one student per year for a MacKay Scholarship.
 Each Department, College, and School is responsible for establishing an internal procedure to select their nominee.
-A call for nominations for the W. Andrew MacKay Alumni Scholarships will take place in November 2017.
-The deadline to submit applications is January 11th, 2017.
+A call for nominations for the W. Andrew MacKay Alumni Scholarships took place in January 2019.
+The deadline to submit applications is February 1, 2019.

 Eligibility: Applicants must have been a registered full-time (9 credit hours per term) Dalhousie student during the previous academic year (min. two terms), have a 3.30 CGPA or better, and currently be registered as a full-time Dalhousie student during the term of application.
 Students registered at the University of King’s College and the Faculty of Agriculture are not eligible.